Skip to content

 Loss \(\|u_\text{predicted}(x,t)-u_\text{true}(x,t)\|^2\) \(\|s_\text{predicted}(x,t)-s_\text{true}(x,t)\|^2\)

-Predicted Quantity Think of \(u\) as the "velocity."
-Given your position (\(x\)) and how far along the path you are (\(t\)), \(u\) is how fast and in which direction to walk to eventually get to the path's end. \(s\) is the score, defined as the gradient of the log of the probability distribution \(s(x,t)=\nabla_x\log p_t(x,t).\) Note that technically SDE needs both \(u\) and \(s\) to work.
+Predicted Quantity \(u\) is the velocity.
+Given your position (\(x\)) and how far along the path you are (\(t\)), \(u\) is how fast and in which direction to walk to eventually get to the path's end (a clean image). \(s\) is the score, defined as the gradient of the log of the probability distribution \(s(x,t)=\nabla_x\log p(x,t).\) \(s\) points in the direction where the image is most likely to exist.

 Models Most modern models use this, like SD 3.X, Flux, Lumina, Qwen-Image, Wan, etc. The original SD releases are noise predictors, like SD 1.X, SDXL, etc.

-• A score matching model is equivalent to a noise prediction model which predicts the noise to remove from images.
+Additionally, a score matching model is equivalent to a noise prediction model which predicts the noise to remove from images.
 Thus, these models are also called denoising diffusion models.

 Hurdles in Score Matching